Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Conclusion

-To recap, when a personal loan borrower passes away, several factors come into play: The terms and conditions of the loan agreement, the involvement of co-applicants or co-signers, and the applicable laws and regulations in the jurisdiction.
+To recap, when a personal loan borrower dies, several factors come into play: The terms and conditions of the loan agreement, the involvement of co-applicants or co-signers, and the applicable laws and regulations in the jurisdiction.

 These elements collectively determine the course of action when it comes to repaying the loan.
 The unsecured nature of personal loans ensures that lenders cannot demand repayment from the legal heirs of the deceased borrower.
 Instead, the outstanding balance is often categorised as a non-performing asset.